pyk595/tp/docs/UserGuide.md

 6. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.

-7. When in doubt, type `help` in the command box or click "Help" in the application bar to pull up the list of available commands.
+7. When in doubt, type `help` in the command box or click "Help" in the menu bar to pull up the list of available commands.

 8. Refer to the [Features](#features) below for details of each command.